 The Health Benefits of Eating More Fruits and Vegetables

 Beyond getting the right quantity, it is important to get the right quality.
 All produce is good for you, and each has unique nutritional qualities to contribute to your health.
 Make sure you are getting a variety without eating the same thing every day – mix it up!
-This will give you a host of benefits to ward off chronic conditions, as found by several scientific studies summarized in this article from Harvard:
+This will give you a host of benefits to ward off chronic diseases, as found by several scientific studies summarized in this article from Harvard:

 - 4% reduction in risk of cardiovascular-related death per daily serving of fruits and vegetables